Codecademy/docs/content/pandas/concepts/dataframe/terms/isna/isna.md

 ---
 Title: '.isna()'
-Description: 'Checks whether the objects of a Dataframe or a series contain missing or null values and returns a corresponding boolean value.'
+Description: 'Checks whether the objects of a Dataframe or a Series contain missing or null values and returns a corresponding boolean value.'
 Subjects:
   - 'Computer Science'
-    - 'Pandas'
+  - 'Data Science'
 Tags:
   - 'Methods'
-    - 'Data Science'
+  - 'Pandas'
 CatalogContent:
   - 'learn-python-3'
   - 'paths/data-science'
 ---

 The **`.isna()`** method checks whether the objects of a Dataframe or a Series contain missing or null values `(NA, NaN)` and returns a new object with the same shape as the original but with boolean values `True` or `False` as the elements. `True` indicates the presence of null or missing values and `False` indicates otherwise.
 The original DataFrame object, used to call the method, remains unchanged.